AliRezaJoodi/PIC_Projects/TextDisplayWithLCD16x2_ControlledByComputer/README.md

 MCU:			PIC16F877A
 Frequency:     		8MHz (External Crystal)
 Display:        	16x2 LCD
-Computer Interfacing:	UART to USB Converter
+Computer Interfacing:	UART to USB Converter with FT232BL
 Computer Software:	VB6

 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better